AivantiaPanama/DentalOperix/docs/architecture/RELATIONAL_DATA_ROADMAP.md

 - Executive dashboard contract and observability packages exist.
 - Internal executive observability APIs exist.

+## Planned Future Initiative

+57.x Leads Persistence Transition Strategy

+Status:
+PLANNED / NOT STARTED

+Objective:
+Move the physical persistence of the Leads Source of Truth from Google Sheets to a governed relational database when the database exists and is certified for operational persistence.

+Current state:

+- Leads logical Source of Truth: active
+- Current physical persistence: Google Sheet / Google Sheets CRM worksheet
+- Future target physical persistence: relational operational Leads database

+Governance constraint:

+This is a persistence transition, not a product migration, not a domain replacement and not a new Source of Truth.

+Required future gates:

+- Database schema approval
+- Leads persistence adapter design
+- Backfill/reconciliation plan
+- Cutover plan
+- Rollback plan
+- Post-cutover Google Sheet retirement or read-only archival decision
+- Explicit no-dual-write validation

 ## Current Roadmap Decision

 The roadmap should not introduce new data architecture before completing 55.x.